AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 ### Adobe organization and user account provisioning

-Organization and account provisioning required for the Unified Shell integration is performed by system administrators or developers with access to the root directory of the Commerce application and the Adobe Admin Console.
+Organization and account provisioning required for the Unified Shell integration is performed by system administrators or developers [SSH access to the Commerce application server](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/user-access.html).

 - Organization administrators create the organization and provision the user accounts, access permissions, and product entitlements from the [Adobe Admin Console](https://helpx.adobe.com/enterprise/admin-guide.html).